layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/getting-started/_index.md

 ---
-docType: "Chapter"
 id: "getting-started"
-chapterTitle: "Getting Started"
+title: "Getting Started with Istio"
 description: "In this chapter, we will set up Istio on a Kubernetes cluster and prepare the environment for deploying applications with service mesh capabilities."
-lectures: 12
 weight: 1
-title: "Getting Started with Istio"
 ---

 {{< chapterstyle >}}